KOKSANG/Self-Driving-Car/path-planning/writeup.md

 - Buffer range to the car ahead is 20m, it is also made use for lane changing check buffer range.
 - Three main category of costs, rules, efficiency and safety are set to have weight of 2, 0.5 and 2 respectively.

-2. How to generate trajectory:
+* How to generate trajectory:
 - Spline library is used.
 - Waypoints of 30, 40 and 50 meters are used to generate the trajectory.
 - The last two previous waypoints are also used.
 - Three variations of accelerations, increase, zero and decrease, are made to each identical trajecory.

-3. Initial conditions:
+* Initial conditions:
 - Always have "RDY" which is READY as initial state.
 - Starts at the middle lane
-- Starts at velocity of 3miles/s^1 to prevent dead stop

-4. Defining cost:
+* Defining cost:
 - The max cost is 1 and min cost is 0
 - Cost either has binary or continuous value
 - Some trajectory costs are set to be at 0.9 for maximum, this is to promote certain trajectory